Dammshine/Java-Chess/README.md

 - Add an output format, for moves and board
 - Move general ultility into boardUlty class.
 - Add Player and Move class, to implenmt all above,
+- Transit the single board, to board only represent a state.